vertigo235/sync-watch/README.md

 ## Sync-Watch
-A Docker for rclone that suspends transfers when there are remote Plex Streams
+A Docker for rclone that adjusts bandwidth limit to accomodate for remote plex stream quality of service.

 ## Usage